molily/molily.de/_posts/2019-02-03-testing-angular.md

 };
 ```

-`getCount` returns a fixed value that saved in a constant named currentCount.
+`getCount` returns a fixed value from a constant named `currentCount`.
 We will use the constant later to check whether the Component uses the value correctly.

 This fake is far from perfect, but already a viable replacement for a `CounterService` instance.
 It walks like the original and talks like the original.
 The methods are empty or return fixed data.